BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/supervision-api.md

 GET /v1/supervision/projects
 ```

 Indicates whether there are any unhealthy projects.
+A project is considered healthy if it has been correctly provisioned
+on creation.

 **Example**